cisco/mindmeld/docs/source/userguide/getting_started.rst

 To prepare an isolated environment for Workbench installation using ``virtualenv``, follow the following steps.

-- Create your project folder and navigate to it:
+- Create a folder for containing all your Workbench projects, and navigate to it:

 .. code-block:: console